 1. Support customers as a team

 Customer service is a team sport — and not just for your customer support team.
-Support customers on any channel at any time at scale by training everyone on the tools they’ll need when times are busy.
-Sure, you’ll want to pass highly technical cases to your support experts, but in growing businesses, everyone needs to be able to help out.
-If everyone spends time on the front lines of customer service, it’s easier to stay aligned around customer success and maintain service levels when things get busy.
+Sure, you’ll want to pass highly technical cases to your subject matter experts, but everyone needs to be able to help out.
+When every employee, no matter their title, is responsible for customer success, it’s easier to consistently deliver a great experience.

 2. Listen to customers (and share their feedback)

 Communicating with customers is one of the principles of customer service key to building trust, especially during challenging conversations.
 This starts with active listening — patiently hearing what your customer says and then repeating what they’ve said back to them.
 By mirroring what a customer shares, you help them feel heard while reinforcing that their perspective is important to you.

 This technique also helps ensure that your team fully understands your customers’ concerns, increasing the likelihood that they can resolve the issue to everyone’s satisfaction.

 Tip: Having your support team share honest feedback from customers with management can help to mitigate product issues and inspire new product ideas.

 We found that 66% of Millennials and 61% of Gen Zers prefer to use self-service for simple requests.
 With help from AI, you can create knowledge base articles that are always available online.
 Customer service chatbots can answer common questions and resolve straightforward concerns.

 Your agents are then freed up to focus their valuable time and attention on more complex issues.
 Both self-service and live agent support helps to build relationships with your business, as customers get service the way they want it.

 Tip: Personalize every interaction by making sure your agents and chatbots address customers by their preferred name.

 4. Be honest about what you don’t know